 In Figure 10 three measures of annual inflation are shown: headline CPI inflation, the traditional exclusion measure and a trimmed mean measure based on cumulated monthly or quarterly changes.
-Since we have demonstrated that a broad range of trims performs similarly well as measures of underlying inflation, rather than attempt to determine 'optimal' trims, we simply use the 25 per cent trim, the midpoint of all feasible trims.
+Although we have demonstrated that a broad range of trims performs similarly well as measures of underlying inflation, we use the 15 per cent trim, based on the discussion in Section 5.5.
 For the United States, the trimmed mean measure is based on the disaggregated regional data for implicit rents.